 Click here to read the full report.

-The University of South Florida (USF) is leading the development of a Brownfields Area-Wide Plan for the University Area Community – a one-and-a-half-square mile bounded by E. Fletcher Ave., N. Nebraska Ave., E. Bearss Ave., and Bruce B. Downs Blvd. in Hillsborough County, Florida.
+The University of South Florida (USF) has lead the development of a Brownfields Area-Wide Plan for the University Area Community – a one-and-a-half-square mile bounded by E. Fletcher Ave., N. Nebraska Ave., E. Bearss Ave., and Bruce B. Downs Blvd. in Hillsborough County, Florida.

 USF has engaged the community and other key stakeholders to develop a Brownfields Area-Wide Plan along with an implementation strategy for the neighborhood.